thedaviddias/bfdes.in/posts/create-a-class.md

 \end{aligned}
 $$

-Thus the optimisation problem reduces to a variant of the Multiple-Choice Knapsack Problem where each "price" `P[i][j]` may be real-valued, but all the "objects" have the same weight -- 1.
+Thus the optimisation problem reduces to a variant of the Multiple-Choice Knapsack Problem where each "price" $P_{ij}$ may be real-valued, but all the "objects" have the same weight -- 1.

 This simplification, courtesy of the problem domain, enables us to devise a simpler optimisation algorithm than those reported in research papers, such as [Bednarczuk E. (2018)](https://doi.org/10.1007/s10589-018-9988-z) and [Pisinger D. (1995)](https://doi.org/10.1016/0377-2217%2895%2900015-I).